AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 #### Correlation

 For example, the correlation between the features can be used to select a subset of the original set that has minimal correlation.
-This is guaranteed to have maximum independency between the features which convey the most important information, without an overlap that is conveyed inside the features that are correlated.
+This is guaranteed to have maximum independence between the features which convey the most important information, without an overlap that is conveyed inside the features that are correlated.

 #### Subset selection